floweredscarf/su25/labs/lab12/index.md

 push-up insertion.
 Each of these cases can be explained by upholding the binary search invariant.

+Note: the end results of the cases on the right side (push-up when parent is a 3-node) will require the parent to push-up and split again.

 ![insert-summary](img/23-insert-summary.png){: style="max-height: 400px;" }

 <cite>Diagram from Sedgewick's Algorithms, 4th ed.</cite>